bruhad-dave/drs-validator/README.md

     ```
 - options:
     - `-i`: Absolute path to directory containing schemas in YAML format
-    - `o`: Absolute path to dorectory where you'd like the converted JSON files to be written.
+    - `-o`: Absolute path to dorectory where you'd like the converted JSON files to be written.